 This study investigated the relationship between FVH and clinical outcomes in different lesion types on DWI.
 We found that the prognostic value of FVH is different depending on the lesion patterns.
-FVH is an independent risk factor for unfavourable (mRS $\geq$ 2) and poor outcome (mRS $\geq$ 3) in patients with border-zone (BZ group) infarct and multiple lesion (ML group) infarct, while this association disappears when it comes to patients with large territory (LT group) stroke and single lesion (SL group) stroke.
+FVH is an independent risk factor for unfavourable (mRS \geq 2) and poor outcome (mRS \geq 3) in patients with border-zone (BZ group) infarct and multiple lesion (ML group) infarct, while this association disappears when it comes to patients with large territory (LT group) stroke and single lesion (SL group) stroke.
+In the present study, FVH was associated with poor outcome in total patients, which was in keeping with several previous studies.9 10 22 23 The prognostic value of FVH in ischaemic stroke has been widely investigated, with greatly divergent results.
+But these studies just investigated the associations between FVH and clinical outcome, not classifying stroke according to the mechanism.
+Besides populations, sample size, end points and FVH classifications, we suspected that the mechanism of stroke may also play an important role in the discrepancies.

-According to the Chinese ischaemic stroke subclassification, the underlying mechanism of territorial infarct could be a sudden obstruction from an embolus and have little time to generate collaterals.
-Previous studies have indicated that the pathophysiology of FVH was slow flow, flow-related enhancement (slow, but not static flow) and clot-signal intensity (oxyhaemoglobin).
-There are two underlying aetiologies of slow flow: one opinion is that it is retrograde artery flow of the leptomeningeal collateral circulation, the other is that it is antegrade flow representing the impaired haemodynamics.
-10 14 In BZ and ML groups, patients of FVH (+) had a higher incidence of artery occlusion and a higher mRS score at discharge than those of FVH (-).
+According to the Chinese ischaemic stroke subclassification, the underlying mechanism of territorial infarct could be a sudden obstruction from an embolus and have little time to generate collaterals.24 Previous studies have indicated that the pathophysiology of FVH was slow flow, flow-related enhancement (slow, but not static flow) and clot-signal intensity (oxyhaemoglobin).
+There are two underlying aetiologies of slow flow: one opinion is that it is retrograde artery flow of the leptomeningeal collateral circulation, the other is that it is antegrade flow representing the impaired haemodynamics.1014 In BZ and ML groups, patients of FVH (+) had a higher incidence of artery occlusion and a higher mRS score at discharge than those of FVH (-).
 No significant differences were found in NIHSS-ad score between patients of FVH (+) and FVH (-) group.
 This means that patients with FVH are more frequent to suffer from a deterioration of stroke in these two groups.
-The pathophysiology of border-zone area infarcts was thought to be dynamic disturbance and microembolisation, and the aetiology of multiple lesion infarcts was multiple emboli from the upstream artery.
-24 25 In the multivariate logistic regression analysis, FVH is found to be an independent risk factor for poor outcome after adjusting for confounding factors in these two groups.
+The pathophysiology of border-zone area infarcts was thought to be dynamic disturbance and microembolisation, and the aetiology of multiple lesion infarcts was multiple emboli from the upstream artery.^{24 25} In the multivariate logistic regression analysis, FVH is found to be an independent risk factor for poor outcome after adjusting for confounding factors in these two groups.
 FVHs in these two groups are speculated as antegrade flow representing impaired haemodynamics, and patients with FVH (+) suffered hypoperfusion for a much longer time than those without FVH.
 This assumption was strengthened by the view that most FVHs are located beyond DWI lesions in BZ group and ML group.
 In this study, FVH is found to be significantly associated with artery occlusion, which also supports this opinion.
 In addition, there may be also some retrograde artery flow of leptomeningeal collaterals participating in the formation of FVHs, but not able to counteract the consumption of artery occlusion and impaired haemodynamics.